sbaldrich/comprog/README.md

 Roughly, the process I go through is as follows:
 - Solve the problem without using any hints or external resources (often a quick and dirty implementation)
 - Clean up my initial code so that it's not (as) embarrassing if someone ever reads it.
-- Check other peoples solutions or approaches to understand them and maybe integrate them into the code.
+- If the problem is interesting enough, check other peoples solutions or approaches to understand them and maybe integrate them into the code.
 Sometimes I might leave my initial solutions in the repo if I think they're valuable for future reference.
 In cases where I don't and you want to see them, you might be able to find them in the commit history.